lingziyao115/mysqlbak/README.md

 ### Auto Run The Script

-Use crond on Linux, type the following command
+Use crond on Linux, issue the following command

 ```shell
 crontab -e
 ```

-Then edit this file as `vi`, the following instruction will execute at 12:30 and 18:30 every day.
+Then edit this file like `vi` style, the following instruction will execute at 12:30 and 18:30 every day.

 `30 12,18 * * * /bin/bash /path/to/mysqlbak/mysqlbak.sh >> /path/to/mysqlbak/crontab.log`